craftcms/docs/docs/4.x/deployment.md

 The first is straightforward: your HTTP server’s web root must be updated to`/var/www/current/web/`, taking advantage of the stable [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) created by the last step in the deployment script.
 This is a _one-time change_ to the server’s configuration—subsequent deploys will just replace the `current` symlink!

-Persistent files will also leverage symbolic links.
+We can also address persistent files with symbolic links.
 For each file or directory you want to keep between deployments, add a line just before the final `current` link is created.
 For the sake of clarity, we’ll also define a new variable pointing to the `shared/` directory we created earlier:

 ```bash
 # ...